rbngzlv/laravel-translations-db/readme.md

 This will import all available translations in language files into the database.
 > To import just some specifics you can also make use of the options ```--locale``` and ```--group```.

+If you only want to import new translation keys but not update the existing ones, pass `--new` as an option:

+`$ php artisan translation:fetch --new`

 ### Export
 To dump the translations from your database back to your filesystem, use:
 ```